ketronkowski/embabel-agent/README.md

 The Embabel Agent Framework supports local models from:

-- Ollama: Simply set the `ollama` profile and your local Ollama endpoint will be queries.
+- Ollama: Simply add `embabel-agent-starter-ollama` starter to your pom.xml and your local Ollama endpoint will be queries.
 All local models will be available.
-- Docker: Set the `docker` profile and your local Docker endpoint will be queried.
+- Docker: Add the `embabel-agent-starter-dockermodels` starter to your pom.xml and your local Docker endpoint will be queried.
 All local models will be available.
 - LMStudio: This uses the openAI compatible client.
 Just include LMStudio as a dependency and make sure your LMStudio server is running.

 #### Custom LLMs